bob123456678/TrainControl/Readme.md

 ## Changelog

-* v2.3.4 [Beta]
+* v2.4.0 [Beta]
+    - Locomotives
-    - Locomotives can now be converted to multi-units (linked to others) via right-click or Control+L
+        - Any MM2/DCC/MFX locomotive can now be converted to a multi-unit (linked to other locomotives) via right-click or Control+L
+            - When active, locomotives customized as multi-units in TrainControl will be designated with a "MU" prefix
+            - All commands will be replicated to linked locomotives
             - Linked locomotives can have a speed multiplier
-        - Linked locomotives can be reversed
+            - Linked locomotives can be forced to run in the opposite direction of the main locomotive
         - Displayed multi-unit addresses now start at 1
         - Corrected multi-unit address validation
-    - Accessory database
-        - Warnings will now be shown in the log if an accessory address is out of range (>= 256)
-        - Accessories with invalid addresses will now be automatically removed from the internal database at startup
-        - Simplified the `newSwitch` and `newSignal` API methods in `MarklinControlStation` to only require the logical address
+        - `MarklinLocomotive.setAddress` will now always require valid addresses
     - Routes
         - Accessory commands are now easier to read (i.e. "Switch 1,turn" instead of "1,1")
         - Tiles affected by routes will now be temporarily highlighted in track diagrams